-(1) The number of shares held by Mr. Gladstone does not reflect the exchange of the shares of Class B Common Stock attributed to Mr. Gladstone through his ownership of TGC LTD. See "Description of Capital Stock-Common Stock-Conversion."
-As of the date of this prospectus, if all shares of Class B Common Stock were exchanged for Class A Common Stock, Mr. Gladstone would beneficially own approximately shares of Class A Common Stock, representing % and % of the Class A Common Stock outstanding after the offering, assuming the underwriters' overallotment option is exercised in full, respectively.
+(1) The number of shares held by Mr. Gladstone does not reflect the exchange of the his ownership of TGC LTD. See "Description of Capital Stock-Common Stock-Conversion."
+As of the date of this prospectus, if all class B Common Stock were exchanged for Class A Common Stock, Mr. Gladstone would beneficially own approximately stock, representing % and % of the Class A Common Stock outstanding after the offering, assuming the underwriters' overallotment option is not exercised and assuming the underwriters' overallotment option is exercised in full, respectively.